akira-nair/multiomic-model-tcga/README.md

 After the notebooks are run, a train-test split can be created.
 Generally the number of cases that are used for the final analysis are reduced because some cases may lack data from one or more of the modalities.
 As a result, it is important to create a split once all the filtering has been completed.
 The notebook found in `preprocessing/training_test_split.ipynb` generates a split for the data and saves a list of training and testing case IDs.
 The python file `preprocessing/merging_train_test_split.py` can also be used.

 ### Modeling

+### Information about modalities
+1. **Copy Number Variation** - Copy number variation defines varying number of repeats of genetic fragments found in a human genome.
+The number of repeats of specific genetic fragments influences gene expression levels and has been associated with the progression of different cancers.
+[Erdem et. al.](https://onlinelibrary.wiley.com/doi/10.1002/mc.22664)
+2. **Epigenetic** - Epigenetic data is collected through DNA methylation beta values.
+DNA methylation represents the amount of condensation of genetic regions due to the chemical alteration imposed by methyl groups.
+This condensation generally represses gene activity near the genetic region.
+3. **Clinical** - Clinical data is collected for each patient, including the patient diagnosis, demographics, exposures, laboratory tests, and family relationships.
+4. **Transcriptomic** - Transcriptomic data is collected through RNA-sequencing.
+Levels of gene expression are recorded by detecting the amounts of transcripts found for each gene.
+5. **Imaging** - TCGA collects pathology slide images of tissues sampled from the tumor.